 Non-financial foreign entities.
-The Fund is also required to withhold 30% U.S. tax on payments made to a non-financial foreign entity (NFFE) that is the beneficial owner of the payment, unless (a) the NFFE is exempt from withholding as an excepted NFFE or exempt beneficial owner, or (b) such entity certifies that it does not have any substantial U.S. owners or provides the name, address and taxpayer identification number of each substantial U.S. owner of the NFFE to the Fund.
+The Fund is also required to withhold 30% U.S. tax on payments made to an NFFE that is the beneficial owner of the payment, unless (a) the NFFE is exempt from withholding as an excepted NFFE or exempt beneficial owner, or (b) such entity certifies that it does not have any substantial U.S. owners or provides the name, address and taxpayer identification number of each substantial U.S. owner of the NFFE to the Fund or other applicable withholding agent.
 Substantial U.S. owners are certain U.S. persons, including U.S. citizens and resident aliens, owning more than 10% of the ownership interests in such NFFE.
 Once identified, the Fund is required to report such information regarding the substantial U.S. owners to the IRS.
 The term NFFE refers to any non-U.S. entity that is not classified as an FFI.

-Shareholders that fail to provide the required documentation to the Fund under these rules will be subject to 30% U.S. withholding tax as described above and shareholders should be aware that refunds of such withholding may only be granted by the IRS under certain circumstances.
+An FFI or NFFE that invests in a Fund will need to provide the Fund with documentation properly certifying the entity's status under FATCA in order to avoid FATCA withholding and shareholders should be aware that refunds of such withholding may only be granted by the IRS under certain circumstances.